 How to make your own custom DIY dog bed insert cushions.
 All of the pet beds made in this mini-series were filled using custom-made covered cushion inserts.
 They’re perfectly sized for their areas of use with matching fitted covers.
 We also aimed for comfort with minimal cost and waste.
 Here are our DIY dog bed tips, insert instructions, and money saving ideas.

 Foam Cushion Insert Options

-There are many filling options, with a wide range of prices based on supplier, quality, thickness, and size.
+There are many filling options for dog beds, with a wide range of prices based on supplier, quality, thickness, and size.
 Shop around for what works best for you and your pet, and consider what you have that could be reused or repurposed.
-If you are lucky, you may be able to source cut-to-order foam at a reasonable price; however, after price checking options here when these pet bed inserts were made, it was far more economical to buy the mattress than an equivalent amount of similar foam.
+If you’re lucky, you may be able to source cut-to-order foam at a reasonable price.
+However, after price checking options here when these pet bed inserts were made, it was far more economical to buy the mattress than an equivalent amount of similar foam.
 Sad but true!

 Repurposing a Foam Mattress for Custom Pet Bed Inserts

 The starting point for our DIY dog bed insert cushions was an inexpensive single bed foam mattress.
 Total cost: NZ$59 (US$41 at current exchange rates).
-This was cut to size in three pieces.
-Two were measured to suit the tapestry trunk top and black window seat cushions, which were made to fit locations.
+This was cut to size in three foam pieces.
+Two were measured to suit the tapestry trunk top and black window seat cushions, made to custom fit into those locations.
 The remainder determined the size of the red floor bed, which was a flexible dimension.